gamringer/ecdh-ss-rfc/README.md

-# JOSE Chacha RFC Draft
+# JOSE ECDH-SS RFC Draft

 This is a collaborative effort to publish an RFC draft for the IETF covering the use of ECDH Static-Static key agreement  in the JOSE context.